ERICLuoYuu/New_BAI_DataAnalysis/python_2_data_visualization.md

 ![Stackoverflow 2023 survey technologies](assets/images/python/2/technologies.PNG)

 For this part we will use some example data.
-It is a dataset from the german weather service DWD from the Diepholz Station (ID 963) ranging from 1996 to 2023.
-[Click here to download (25mb)...](assets/data/dwd_diepholz_1996_2023.parquet).
+It is a dataset from the german weather service DWD from the Ahaus Station (ID 7374) ranging from 1996 to 2023.
+[Click here to download (25mb)...](assets/data/ahaus_data_1996_2023.parquet).

+>**Note**
-**Note** The data is in .parquet-format.
+> The data is in .parquet-format.
 You may not have heard of it, but this is a very compressed and fast format.
 For example this dataset with 27 years worth of data, in Parquet this is 25mb of data, in .csv its 208mb.
 While you can not open .parquet directly in excel or a text editor like a .csv file, it is much much faster to load e.g. when using it in programming languages, which is exactly what we are going to do here.
-{:.notice}

 As a last note: NumPy is one of the older Python libraries and Pandas is actually built on top of it.
 However, because we work with example data and want to get hands-on as fast as possible, we will cover Pandas first and then go from there.